bacdillon/AutomationPlayground/PowerPlatform/Airline Flight Delays Dashboard/README.md

 - Build **airport-to-airport route analysis**, rather than only city-level summaries.
 - Add **predictive elements**, flagging routes or airlines at higher risk of future delays based on historical patterns.
 - Enable **export or scheduled reporting**, so stakeholders can receive regular performance snapshots automatically.

----

-*This project is part of an Automation Playground portfolio, built to demonstrate clear, interactive business intelligence reporting — turning a large, complex flight dataset into an accessible, explorable performance dashboard.*